nominal-io/connect/README.md

 ### Running Python scripts

-Python scripts that connect to your hardware are set in the [scripts.toml](https://github.com/nominal-io/connect/blob/main/scripts.toml) file:
+Python scripts that connect to your hardware are set in a config.toml file:

 ```toml
 [[scripts]]